-4. If the brokerage firm with which the individual is affiliated carries errors and omissions, or comparable insurance coverage, the individual must be covered by such insurance at no additional cost to the individual.
-If the firm does not carry such insurance, this requirement will be deemed to be satisfied, provided the brokerage firm does not require the individual to carry such insurance.
+4. If the brokerage firm with which the individual is affiliated carries errors and omissions, or comparable insurance coverage, the individual must be covered by the firm's insurance at no additional cost to the individual.
+If the firm does not carry such insurance, this requirement will considered to be satisfied unless the brokerage firm requires the individual to carry similar insurance individually.